MathuxNY-73/hackerrank-problems/Programming/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right
 - [X] Challenge solved

+### Variable sized arrays
+This is a C++ challenge from hackerrank.
+The goal is to play with 2d variable size arrays and answer queries passed in input.
+I solved this problem with the C++ languages [Problem link](https://www.hackerrank.com/challenges/variable-sized-arrays/problem)
+As of February 28<sup>th</sup>, 2019 :
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got right
+- [X] Challenge solved
 </details>